'Global Thunder' at Offutt: Stratcom conducts year's biggest nuke drill

 “They thought it was a sneak attack,” said Hans Kristensen, director of nuclear information for the Federation of American Scientists, an arms-control group.
 “With an exercise, there’s an intrinsic risk of misinterpretation.”

-He noted that Stratcom’s brief press release announcing the exercise explicitly stated that Global Thunder 23 “is not in response to actions by any nation or other actors.”
+He noted that Stratcom’s brief news release announcing the exercise explicitly stated that Global Thunder 23 “is not in response to actions by any nation or other actors.”

-The increasing use of web-based flight tracking sites like FlightAware.com, FlightRadar24.com, and Globe.adsbexchange.com allows anyone with a computer or a smartphone to watch the aviation piece of a top-secret exercise unfold online.
+The increasing use of web-based flight tracking allows anyone with a computer or a smartphone to watch the aviation piece of a top-secret exercise unfold online.

 Military aircraft can “go dark,” as plane watchers call it, by not turning on the transponders that broadcast their locations.
 But some, if not all, of the participating planes do tell the world where they are flying.

-Sunday was a particularly busy day for Global Thunder.
-“Evergreen Intel,” a self-described “aviation buff and flight tracker” with more than 146,000 Twitter followers, tweeted a map early Sunday afternoon showing more than 30 aircraft currently airborne apparently connected to the exercise.
+Sunday, April 16, was a particularly busy day for Global Thunder.
+“Evergreen Intel,” a self-described “aviation buff and flight tracker” with more than 146,000 Twitter followers, tweeted a map in the early afternoon showing more than 30 aircraft currently airborne apparently connected to the exercise.
 That included 10 B-52s, 16 refueling tankers, four E-6Bs, and one E-4B.

 “It’s an interesting window for the public,” Kristensen said.
 “Obviously, they want to be seen.”